Complexity reduction of physical models: an equation-free approach by means of scaling: Conclusions Discussion

 When $\OSCmin$ is applied with $\SMALLscaleIDX \ge 1$ (see \autoref{sec:achieve_OS_MinParam}), one performs the Optimal Scaling with Constraints \cite{RUSCONI2023127756} explained in \autoref{sec:achieve_OSC}.
 Such an approach provides a threshold on values of parameters that allow discarding terms in the considered equations, without significantly modifying the solutions.
 Thus, one can drop some terms and consider a simpler model, if the provided criterion is met.
 For the projectile model, $\OSCapproach$ is able to identify values of parameters yielding to a relative approximation error of at most $10\%$ for all simulated intervals of time and all $\SMALLscaleIDX \ge 1$.

-A natural future step is an incorporation of $\OSCmin$ in an automated tool to streamline model reduction and scaling, optimizing parameter selection before further modeling steps.
+We remark that $\OSCmin$ is applicable to models of arbitrary levels of complexity, which will be presented in upcoming studies.
+Moreover, a natural future step is an incorporation of $\OSCmin$ in an automated tool to streamline model reduction and scaling, optimizing parameter selection before further modeling steps.
 This would facilitate the use of $\OSCmin$ in complex, high-dimensional models, even for users with less mathematical expertise.

 \newgeometry{top=0.5cm,bottom=1.5cm,left=0.75cm,right=0.75cm}

 \restoregeometry